 I love it when children who struggled to read complete a chapter.
 I love their first swimming strokes; love watching their faces light up.
 I also love kneeling before a disappointed child, watching their expression change as they realise they can try again, and that it’s OK to have to try a few times to “get” something.
 I love watching them foster resilience, fanning tiny flames of determination, trying again.

-And the teachers.
-Watching adults encouraging, soothing and steering small children with warmth and skill is a life-affirming experience.
+And the teachers — adults encouraging, soothing and steering small children.

 Being a classroom parent volunteer is a distinct and offbeat role.
-You work with incredible people for a decade, but you’re not their colleague.
-You support a warm, friendly team for a decade, but you’re not a member.
-You’re made welcome, but you don’t belong.
-It’s heartwarming, and a little heartbreaking.
+You work with people for a decade, but you’re not their colleague.
+You support a friendly team, but you’re not a member.
+You’re welcome, but you don’t belong.
+It’s heartwarming, and heartbreaking.

-Right now, I’m perched between two different worlds, fully achieving neither, and feeling alone.
+Right now, I’m perched between two different worlds, fully achieving neither, and feeling like Whale 52.

-(In other news, my shoulder has stopped hurting now, and I can’t wait for Friday.)
+In other news, my shoulder has stopped hurting, and I can’t wait for Friday.